DEFENSIVE COACHING STAFF

-Brandon Andersen is in his second season on the Lindenwood football coaching staff in 2018.
+Brandon Andersen is in his third season on the Lindenwood football coaching staff in 2019.
 He is the team’s linebackers coach.

 In his first season at Lindenwood, Andersen oversaw a linebackers unit that returned no starters from the previous season.
 His linebackers played a key role in the team’s defense allowing 27.2 points a game, 7.2 points fewer than the previous year.
 It was the first time since the 2012 season that Lindenwood allowed fewer than 30 points a game for the season.
 Lindenwood’s linebackers helped the Lions improve across the board statistically, including allowing over 100 fewer yards per game.